Rugshan/Capstone/README.md

 Where, the access key can be obtained by creating a free account at https://picovoice.ai/console/ and copying it from the 'AccessKey' tab.

-### Starting The Program
-1. `cd Capstone`
-2. `jack_control start`
-3. `python3 src/robot.py`

-#### Current Voice Commands:
-The free Picovoice license is limits the number of custom wake-words, so the current wake words are:
-- `fetch [OBJECT_NAME]` for fetch
-- `selfie' for selfie
-   - Images are saved in `Capstone/saved_images/`
-   - The *saved_images/* directory is added to .gitignore to keep it out of the repository.

-Say any of the wake-words above to execute their corresponding functions.

 Refer to earlier instructions for any environment issues.

-### More Instructions to Come...